 - Jasper Tramway is closed in November, but Banff Gondola is open.

 - Takakkaw Falls and spiral tunnels viewpoint in Yoho National Park, Field BC is closed.
-In fact in October it was impossible to see due to snow this year – 2019.
+In fact, in October it was impossible to see due to snow this year.

-- Summer activities like canoeing and kayaking in Lake Louise and Moraine Lake is closed.
+- Summer activities like canoeing and kayaking in Lake Louise and Moraine Lake are closed.

-- Occasionally you might find road closures – on a particular day – due to avalanche, heavy snowfall or just poor road conditions.
+- Occasionally you might find road closures – on a particular day – due to avalanches, heavy snowfall, or just poor road conditions.
 Refer to the Canada weather website for local warnings and alerts before you start your day in Banff.

 Packing tips for Banff in November

-We have written a detailed guide to packing for Canadian winters here, and the same applies for Banff National Park.
+We have written a detailed guide to what to pack for Canadian winters here, and the same applies to Banff National Park.

 Here is a quick run-down of items you should pack for Banff National Park in November.

-- Parka or winter jacket up to -25 degrees – With a temperature of – 8 degree or lower, you have to wear a warm parka or winter jacket.
+- Parka or winter jacket up to -25 degrees Celcius (-13 F) – With a temperature of – 8 degrees C (17.6 F) or lower, you have to wear a warm parka or winter jacket.
 Check out this winter jacket from North Face

 - Winter boots – Because Banff in November is more of a cross-over month, you can expect slippery and slushy grounds depending on the day temperatures.
 Wear winter boots to keep yourself warm.
-Ensure your boots are at-least ankle length,waterproof and has a good grip.
+Ensure your boots are at-least ankle length, waterproof, and have a good grip.
 Get these Ugg boots for Banff

 - Warm/woolen socks